vuejs/devtools-next/docs/guide/standalone.md

 ### 4. How to inspect cordova applications?

-Make sure that the page under `http://your-ip:8098` is returning a javascript coode on your device/simulator.
+Make sure that the page under `http://your-ip:8098` is returning a javascript code on your device/simulator.
 If it doesn't - make sure to check your anti-virus or router/firewall settings.
 If it works - please follow the instructions, and connect to devtools using your IP.
 For example:

 ```ts
 import devtools from '@vue/devtools'